dleelaprasad24/LLM-RAG-Chatbot/README.md

 and a **FastAPI** REST backend (with auto-generated Swagger docs) for integrations.
 Pluggable LLM backends (Groq, OpenAI, or fully local Ollama).

-> Designed as a portfolio / resume project: small, well-structured, easy to
+> Designed as a portfolio : small, well-structured, easy to
 > demo, and uses only free tools out-of-the-box.

 ---